Presentation of the Grant Award Notice to the CENTOURIS Institute

 Bavaria’s Minister of Tourism, Michaela Kaniber, symbolically presented a grant notification in the amount of approximately 584,000 euros to representatives of the CENTOURIS Institute at the University of Passau for the “ReiseLab” research project.
-This research initiative builds on its predecessor, the ReiseZukunft project, with the aim of supporting the transformation processes in travel distribution and identifying new opportunities for the industry in Bavaria.
-Project partners include the Association of Internet Travel Distribution (VIR), Raiffeisen-Tours RT-Reisen GmbH, Reiseland GmbH & Co.
+This research initiative builds on its predecessor, ReiseZukunft, with the aim of supporting the transformation processes in travel distribution and identifying new opportunities for the industry in Bavaria.
+Project partners include the Association for Internet Travel Distribution (VIR), Raiffeisen-Tours RT-Reisen GmbH, Reiseland GmbH & Co.
 KG, and Kermax GmbH.
-With the support of these industry partners, the project aims to ensure practical applicability and a direct impact on business operations.
+With the support of these industry partners, the project aims to ensure practical applicability and direct impact on business operations.

 (from left) Dr. Janine Maier (Project Manager, CENTOURIS, University of Passau), Harald Reischel (Managing Director of Kermax GmbH), Minister of Tourism Michaela Kaniber, Dr. Stefan Mang (Managing Director of CENTOURIS – University of Passau), Thomas Bösl (Director of Strategy & International Relations – Raiffeisen Touristik Group Holding RTG), and Michael Buller (Board Member of VIR – Association of Internet Travel Distribution)